 Have you ever noticed that when you talk about a restaurant you recently visited, everyone around the office is all ears?
 Or that when your friend upgrades his/her phone, you want to know all about the new features and unique capabilities?

-This is for women.
-Have you ever posted a photo on Facebook and instead of your friends telling you how nice you look they ask you where you bought the lovely dress or shoes that you are wearing?
+This is for women, have you ever posted a photo on Facebook or Instagram and instead of your friends telling you how nice you look, they ask you where you bought the lovely dress or shoes that you are wearing?